MrBenA/mrbena/README.md

 I'm currently committed to aquiring GCP Associate Cloud Engineer and Professional Data Engineer certifications.
 Keep an eye my LinkedIn for progress.

-I'm currently working on an analysis dashboard for Fantasy Premier League (FPL), in the hope I can make much more informed decisions than i have been! 😄
+I'm currently working on an analysis dashboard for Fantasy Premier League (FPL), in the hope I can make much better informed decisions than i have been! 😄

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=mrbena.mrbena&left_color=green&right_color=red)